rabbibotton/clog/FUTURE.md

 - Training and documentation tool

-- Implement using long polling to optimize CLOG sites for use with search engines.
-If not long polling at least initial output sent by initial html request until first query.

 - Optionaly, for local apps, allow direct transport of CLOG data to webpage via apis remove need for websocket transport.